NeuralMMO/neuralmmo.github.io/rst/landing.rst

   .. tab-item:: LLMs

+      **NOTE:** We have starter code for this but currently don't have a way to evaluate on our machines.
+Come chat with us in Discord, as we should be able to verify submissions manually.
+This starter kit was added based on community interest in LLM agents and was not part of the original proposal, but we will work on adding some sort of bounty or prize specifically for this category.

       The curriculum track includes a 7B parameter codegen model (Salesforce/codegen25-7b-instruct) for generating tasks and task embeddings.
 As part of the No Holds Barred track, you can also use LLMs to generate scripted policies.
 This uses a hack of Neural MMO's internal state API to extract data in a human readable format.
 Example code with gpt 3.5 is provided in a separate folder:

       .. code-block:: text